dpak11/tokeniser/README.md

 ## Token Usage (app.js)

-1. **Create a Signed Token and return the token, but do not attach it to Authorisation Header**
+1. **Create a Signed Token and return the token, but do not attach it to Header**

 ```js